caracal, bush baby, ostrich and porcupine

 DAKTARI started buying rabbits and guinea pigs two years ago as part of the sensibilisation program for the children.
 It is great to have them as the children can safely interact with them and learn how to care for them.

-Marco came from Moholoholo Rehabilitation Centre in 2015.
-Sam joined him in 2016.
+Marco joined DAKTARI in 2016.
+Since his friend Sam passed away, Marco now lives with Winnie, our African Wood Owl.
 Their calls are often heard during the night as they communicate with one another.

 Telo and Duma the lion brothers